hl2guide/better-mpv-config/README.md

 - Fixed all console messages and implemented stricter MPV pathing for HOME_PATH
 - Improved optional `input.conf` with quiet mode seeking and other minor changes
 - Disabled `hwdec` for the moment while MPV seems to enable it by default
+- Check new install instructions below (Configuration for MPV v3)

 _Version 1.1.10 (May 23, 2023)_
 - HOTFIX: Fixed upscaler shaders to only apply to videos lower than 1080p